rrw-zilliqa/dev-portal-2/zq2/docs/faq.md

 2. You derive a public key from that.
 3. Derive an address from the public key, usually by hashing.

-Zilliqa and Ethereum have different ways of performing the second step, so the Zilliqa address derived from a given private key is different from the Ethereum address for that key.
+Zilliqa and Ethereum have different ways of performing step 3, so the Zilliqa address derived from a given private key is different from the Ethereum address for that key.

 If you were to want a single address for both EVM and ZIL, you would need to know eg. the ethereum private key for the ZIL address you had